 How Insulation Works

 In short, the purpose of insulation is to slow down the transfer of heat between the materials that comprise the construction of your home.
 Insulation is rated in its ability to resist heat, in what is called “R-value.”
 The higher the R-value rating, the greater the resistance to heat transfer.
-Based on the insights you receive from your no-cost home energy assessment, there will be a recommended R-value for each area of your home, which will help guide which material is best in which areas.
+Based on the insights you receive from your Free home energy assessment, there will be a recommended R-value for each area of your home, which will help guide which material is best in which areas.